grommet/grommet/src/js/components/DateInput/README.md

 Custom messages for DateInput.
 Used for accessibility by screen
         readers.
 Defaults to `{
-  "enterCalendar": "Calendar is open, press tab to enter the calendar.", "exitCalendar": "Exited calendar dialog"
+  "enterCalendar": "Calendar is open, press tab to enter the calendar", "exitCalendar": "Exited calendar dialog"
 }`.